christine-guo/Azure-MPIC-Deployment/README.md

     - "node_b": unique identifier of the second node (used to track any errors during attacks)

 ## Logging
-Within the central VM, you can track all attacks through the test_error (internal server errors) and test_summary (all dcv requests) folders.
+Within the central VM (us-east1), you can track all attacks through the test_error (internal server errors) and test_summary (all dcv requests) folders.
   - All attacks are logged in the format "{node_a}_{node_b}.log"